tokio-rs/tracing/tracing/README.md

-If you are instrumenting code that make use of [`std::future::Future`](https://doc.rust-lang.org/stable/std/future/trait.Future.html) or async/await, be sure to use the [`tracing-futures`](https://docs.rs/tracing-futures) crate.
-This is needed because the following example _will not_ work:
+If you are instrumenting code that make use of [`std::future::Future`](https://doc.rust-lang.org/stable/std/future/trait.Future.html) or async/await, avoid using the `Span::enter` method.
+The following example _will not_ work:

 ```rust
 async {